makersacademy/news-summary-challenge/README.md

 #### Run tests

-Go to the project folder in the terminal.
+Go to the project directory in the terminal.

-Run `open specRunner.html`.
+Run `open specRunner.html` (for Linux/Bash on Windows, run `xdg-open specRunner.html`)

 Once it opens in your browser, open up your developer tools and click on the `console` tab.
 Passing tests print out in green, failing tests will be red.

 ![screenshot](images/test_output_example.png)